hsf-training/hsf-training-reana-webpage/_episodes/03-developing-serial-workflows.md

 ```
 {: .source}

-However, it has also its drawbacks.
-If you write scientific workflows imperatively and you need port
+However, it also has its drawbacks.
+If you write scientific workflows imperatively and you need to port
 the code to run on different compute architectures, or to scale up, it may be necessary to do
 considerable code refactoring.
 This is not writing _science code_, but rather _writing orchestration
 for the said science code_ onto different deployment scenarios.